moncla-lab/PMACS-Resources/README.md

 In this case the iqtree executable can be downloaded here: http://www.iqtree.org/#download (choose the 64-bit Linux version)

+### Monitoring Jobs

+When running jobs that have outputs to console, because LSF clusters dont write outfiles in realtime you need to use the *bpeek* commmand:

+bpeek <jobid>

+ This will allow you to see your console output, this is especially useful for running BEAST where seeing your states/time and other parameters is useful for diagnosing runs in realtime.

 ### Notes:

 ** always ensure that you are pointing to the right file location in your submission script